 If your baby does not already have an existing hole between the upper chambers of the heart, called an atrial septal defect or ASD, an additional procedure is required to open the flow between the upper chambers.

 The first stage of surgery often leads to the longest hospitalization of all three surgeries.
 It also requires the most intensive management after discharge.
 Instructions will be provided by your health care team in the Regenstein Cardiac Care Unit (CCU).
 The HeArT Clinic will help prepare you for this journey and make sure you have all the tools and resources during the interstage period and beyond.

 The second stage is called a bi-directional Glenn, or hemi-Fontan operation, and consists of disconnecting the shunt to the pulmonary arteries and connecting the superior vena cava directly to the right pulmonary artery.
 With this, the heart volume is unloaded by directing blood flow from the upper body directly to the pulmonary artery.
 Your child is more stable in this state.
-Your child's care, including the home surveillance monitoring program (scroll down for more information), is less intense in this stage.
+Your child's care, including the interstage home monitoring program, is less intense in this stage.
 It is very common for infants to have similar oxygen saturations after the second-stage palliation as the first-stage palliation.